-A positive covenant pursuant to section 88E of the Conveyancing Act 1919 must be created on the title of the subject property, providing for the indemnification of Council from any claims or actions and for the on-going maintenance of the on-site-retention system including the holding tank, any pumps and sumps incorporated in the development.
-The wording of the Instrument must be in accordance with Council's standard format and the Instrument must be registered with the NSW Land Registry Services prior to issue of any Occupation Certificate.

-- Note: The required wording of the Instrument can be downloaded from Council's website www.woollahra.nsw.gov.au.
-The PC must supply a copy of the WAE plans to Council together with the Final Occupation Certificate. - Note: Occupation Certificate must not be issued until this condition has been satisfied.
-Standard Condition: H20 (Autotext HH20)
+- a) Compliance with conditions of development consent relating to mechanical parking installation including vehicle turntable, traffic signal system and car stackers; - b) That the works have been constructed in accordance with the approved design; - c) A positive covenant pursuant to Section 88E of the Conveyancing Act 1919 must be created on the title of the subject property, providing for the indemnification of Council from any claims or actions and for the on-going maintenance of the vehicle turntable, traffic signal system and mechanical car stackers incorporated in the development.
+The wording of the Instrument must be in accordance with Council's standard format and the Instrument must be registered at the Land and Property Information NSW. - Note: The Principal Certifier must supply a copy of the WAE Plans to Council together with the Final Occupation Certificate. - Note: The Final Occupation Certificate must not be issued until this condition has been satisfied.